ByteWelder/Tactility/Documentation/ideas.md

   - loading splash (even in Files app)
   - WiFi is on and navigating back to Desktop Suggested mitigation: When no PSRAM is availabl, use simplified desktop buttons
+- WiFi fails quietly when there isn't enough memory.
+Add statusbar icon for memory pressure.
+Show error in WiFi screen (e.g. AlertDialog when SPI is not enabled and available memory is below a certain amount)

 # TODOs
+- When WiFi is on, but there is no connection, it sort of seems like WiFi is off.
+Find better icon?
+Gnome uses a grayed-out 100% connectivity one.
 - Create different partitions files for different ESP flash size targets (N4, N8, N16, N32)
 - Rewrite `sdcard` HAL to class
 - Attach ELF data to wrapper app (as app data) (check that app state is "running"!) so you can run more than 1 external apps at a time.